castai/docs/docs/concepts/how-it-works.md

 # How it works

-Long story short, the CAST AI engine uses your Cloud Service Provider (CSP) accounts to create the required cloud resources and set up a multi-cloud cluster for you.
-You can start using multi-cloud Kubernetes with just a few clicks.
+CAST AI engine uses your Cloud Service Provider (CSP) accounts to create the required cloud resources and set up a multi-cloud cluster for you.
+You can start using multi-cloud Kubernetes with just a few clicks - check out [Getting started].

 ## To get a bit more technical